r3-os/r3/src/constance_port_std/src/lib.md

 ## Implementation

-Based on the internal user-mode scheduling (UMS) framework, we treat interrupt handlers as UMS worker threads, just like tasks and the dispatcher.
+Based on the internal user-mode scheduling (UMS) framework, we treat interrupt handlers as UMS worker threads, just like tasks.
 The user-mode scheduler manages active interrupt threads and favors them over other kinds of threads.
 (In contrast, the scheduler doesn't manage tasks - it only knows which task is currently chosen by the operating system.)

+The interrupt line [`INTERRUPT_LINE_DISPATCH`] is reserved for the dispatcher.

 **To be implemented:** True asynchronous interrupts aren't supported yet.

+[`INTERRUPT_LINE_DISPATCH`]: crate::INTERRUPT_LINE_DISPATCH